aws-samples/serverless-rust-demo/README.md

 You can find a walkthrough of the code in this project on [the AWS Twitch channel](https://www.twitch.tv/videos/1201473601).

+If you want to get started with Rust on Lambda, you can use [these cookiecutter templates](https://github.com/aws-samples/cookiecutter-aws-sam-rust) to setup your project.

 ### Requirements

 * [Rust](https://www.rust-lang.org/)